iterative/dvc.org/content/docs/command-reference/remote/modify.md

   $ dvc remote modify --local myremote password mypassword
   ```

-> The username, and password (may) contain sensitive user info.
+> The username and password (may) contain sensitive user info.
 Therefore, it's
 > safer to add them with the `--local` option, so they're written to a
 > Git-ignored config file.